EthanC2/Scrabble-Move-Calculator/README.md

     If the character is in the tileset, but the amount of that character in the potential word is more than in the tileset, then the word is not playable; however, if the character in the potential word is in the tileset and the amount of that tile is less than or equal to the amount in the tileset, then the word is playable.

- 4. Print all playable words to console in the format 'pointValue   word', followed by an endline.
+ 4. Print all playable words to console in the format '{pointValue}  {word}', followed by an endline.

 Best regards, <br />